tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 * RaspberryPi Camera - Although any camera may work, this project uses a Raspberry Pi ZeroW and a first generation camera module to take images of the gas meter.
 There are two Python code modules that are run on the Pi Camera:
   * Camera Image Capture - This Python code is used to take a picture of the meter.
 It also turns on the lighting for the camera as well.
   * HTTP Web Server - This Python code is the http server for the Pi Camera.
 It can be used to tell the PiCamera to capture an image, and it can be used to retrieve the image taken.
 It can also be used to read the temperature of the Pi's CPU temperature monitor.
-* Shell Script - A linux shell script that 1) sends to the RaspberryPi camera an http request for it to take a picture of the gas meter, and 2) subsequently runs the Gasmeter Analyzer which gets the image and runs the analysis.
+* Shell Script - A linux shell script that 1) sends to the RaspberryPi camera an http request for it to take a picture of the gas meter, and 2) subsequently calls the Gasmeter Analyzer (which gets the updated picture from the camera and runs the analysis).

 Besides the Pi Camera, there are other hardware aspects to this project including 3D printed parts, but only an overview is provided in an annex at the end.